eed3si9n/eed3si9n.com/original/sbt-010-guide.md

 ## the basic concepts (scope)
 So far we've seen two examples of key scoping, one by configuration, and the other by project.
 In general scopes provides a context to a key, and encourages reuse of keys and relationship between the keys.
 For instance `compile` depends on `sources`, regardless of the project or the configuration.

 In sbt, there are total of four axes (plural for "axis") of scope.
 They are project, configuration, task, and extra.
 So far, the extra axis has not been used, so practically we have project, configuration, and task.
 Yes, tasks can be used for scoping!
 In the past, I've advocated use of configuration as scoping mechanism, but through discussion on the mailing list, I've come to better understanding that plugins should strive to be configuration-neutral, and using it for tasks settings was the wrong axis of choice.
 The recommended approach is to scope settings into the main task of the plugin (See [Plugins Best Practices][31]).
+However, this approach does not always work due to an existing bug in sbt.
+See <a href="#per-task-keys">later section</a>.

 Suppose you are defining a task called `assembly` that runs the test and creates an executable jar file.
 Here's how it could look in a plugin definition: